Coder-TanJX/JXBanner/README.md

 ##### JXBannerCellRegister 【Cell registers builders】

-* type ---> To register the cell type, you must be a subclass of JXBannerBaseCell
+* type ---> To register the cell type, you must be a subclass of UICollectionViewCell, When you are not using the nib cell file, you must set the  'type' to the cell class!!
-* reuseIdentifier ---> Cell reuse identity
+* reuseIdentifier ---> Cell reuse identity.
+If you use multiple jxbanners in your app, please set different values to facilitate the differentiation

-var type: JXBannerBaseCell.Type
-var reuseIdentifier: String
+* nib ---> The nib parameter assignment must be done when using the nib cell file !!!

 ---
 ###  JXBanner use